dwyl/javascript-todo-list-tutorial/README.md

 ## _Who?_

+This tutorial is for anyone/everyone who wants to develop their "core" JavaScript skills (_without using a framework/library_) while building a "real world" (_fully functional_) Todo List Application.

-This tutorial is for everyone who wants to _apply_ their "TEA" knowledge and _think_ about the basics of a Todo List Application.
+to _apply_ their "TEA" knowledge and _think_ about the basics of a

 > As always, if you get "stuck", _please_ open an issue: https://github.com/dwyl/learn-elm-architecture-in-javascript/issues